Advertisement

 Learning Spanish in Salamanca

 If you’re looking for an immersive way to learn Spanish, Salamanca is definitely the way to go.
-From absolute beginners to advanced speakers, there’s a course for every language level.

-Join more than 4,000 foreign language students studying Spanish at the University of Salamanca each year.
-Additionally, there are several Spanish language schools across the city, so don’t miss the opportunity to learn and immerse yourself in this beautiful language.
+Also, keep in mind that there are several Spanish language schools across the city, so don’t miss the opportunity to learn and immerse yourself in this beautiful language.

 Whether you choose to stay in a campus residence, shared student apartment, or with a Spanish host family, Salamanca’s culture and history will inspire your learning.